ropensci/MODIStsp/README.md

   - 11/04/2018 - [**Decommissioning of MODIS Version 5 Land Data
     Products**](https://lpdaac.usgs.gov/about/news_archive/decommissioning_modis_version_5_land_data_products_april_9_2018_second_notice).
-    As per NASA notice above, MODIS v005 products are going to be decommisioned, and will soon be no longer available for download.
+    As per NASA notice above, MODIS v005 products are going to be decommissioned, and will soon be no longer available for download.
     Support for those products will be removed in the next MODIStsp version\!.